jordelver/elver.me/uses/index.md

   resolution greater than 1080p, but I don't suppose there's a massive benefit to that.

-- _AUDIO INTERFACE_ -- I have a [Atom DAC] which plugs in via USB and a [Atom Amp] headphone amplifier.
-Very clean sound that took some adjustment at first.
-  I now hear things in music that I never heard before, so I guess that's good.
-  I have to power-cycle it almost every day to make it work 🤷‍♂️.

 - _HUB/DOCK_ -- Everything is hooked together using a [OWC Thunderbolt Dock] (OWCTB4DOCK).
 Expensive, but works well and is reliable.